vramework/vramework-website/docs/overview/2-services.md

   )
   promises.push(jwt.init())

-  // Create a sengrid connection const email = new SendGrid(await secrets.getSecret(config.secrets.sendGridAPIKey))
+  // Create a SendGrid connection const email = new SendGrid(await secrets.getSecret(config.secrets.sendGridAPIKey))

-  // Create a sessions service, which is a wrapper around APIs to check if a user has a valid session or not const sessionService = new VrameworkSessionService(jwt, {})
+  // Create a session service, which checks if a user has a valid session const sessionService = new VrameworkSessionService(jwt, {})

   await Promise.all(promises)